-The increase in cash provided by financing activities reflects the Amended Revolving Facility borrowing for the acquisition of Dynamic Controls for approximately \$26,000 in the first quarter of 2020.
-Subsequent to the acquisition, we have made payments of \$16,897 on the Amended Revolving Facility.
-During 2019, the Company utilized revolver borrowings to fund working capital needed to support growth, and for the payment of normal year-end accruals.
-At December 31, 2020, we had \$120,656 of obligations under the Amended Revolving Facility, excluding deferred financing costs.
+The increase in cash provided by financing activities in 2021 from 2020 includes Amended Revolving Facility borrowings of \$50,500 to fund the three acquisitions in the fourth quarter of 2021.
+Debt payments of \$12,248 were made during 2021.
+The cash provided by financing activities in 2020 reflects the Amended Revolving Facility borrowing for the acquisition of Dynamic Controls for approximately \$26,000 in the first quarter of 2020, net of payments of \$16,897 during the year.
+At December 31, 2021, we had \$159,395 of obligations under the Amended Revolving Facility, excluding deferred financing costs.

-The Amended Credit Agreement contains certain financial covenants related to minimum interest coverage and total leverage ratio at the end of each quarter.
-The Amended Credit Agreement also includes other covenants and restrictions, including limits on the amount of additional indebtedness, and restrictions on the ability to merge, consolidate or sell all or substantially all our assets.
-We were in compliance with all covenants at December 31, 2020.
+The Amended Credit Agreement contains certain financial covenants related to minimum interest coverage, total leverage ratio, and non-material subsidiaries assets to consolidated total assets at the end of each quarter.
+The Amended Credit Agreement also includes other covenants and restrictions, including limits on the amount of additional indebtedness, and restrictions on the ability to merge, consolidate or sell all, or substantially all, of our assets.
+Under the provisions of the Amended Credit Agreement, we may elect to increase our Leverage Ratio to a 4.0 to 1.0 ratio (a "Leverage Increase") during the fiscal quarter in which a Material Acquisition (as defined in the Amended Credit Agreement) takes place and for the next three fiscal quarters.
+If the Material Acquisition occurs within the last 45 days of any fiscal quarter, the Leverage Increase is applicable for the following four fiscal quarters.
+We qualified for and elected the Leverage Increase as a result of the Spectrum Controls acquisition.
+We were in compliance with all covenants at December 31, 2021.

-As of December 31, 2020, the unused Amended Revolving Facility was \$104,344.
+As of December 31, 2021, the unused Amended Revolving Facility was \$65,605.
 The amount available to borrow may be lower and may vary from period to period based upon our debt and EBITDA levels, which impacts our covenant calculations.
 The Amended Credit Agreement matures in February 2025.

-There were no borrowings for the China Facility balance during 2020 or 2019.
+There were no borrowings under the China Facility during 2021 or 2020.

-The Company declared dividends of \$0.03 per share during each quarter of 2020 and 2019.
+The Company declared dividends, in total, of \$0.095 and \$0.08 per share during 2021 and 2020, respectively.
 The Company's working capital, capital expenditure and dividend requirements are expected to be funded from cash provided by operations and amounts available under the Amended Credit Agreement (refer to Note 7, Debt Obligations, of the notes to consolidated financial statements for definition and terms).

-Although there is uncertainty related to the anticipated impact of the COVID-19 pandemic on our future results, we believe our diverse market channel strategy and the steps we have taken to strengthen our balance sheet, such as retaining cash to support shorter term needs and extending the maturity of our revolving credit facility leaves us well-positioned to manage our business through the crisis as it continues to unfold.
-Based on our analysis, we believe our existing balances of cash, the flexibility of our Amended Credit Agreement and our currently anticipated operating cash flows will be sufficient to meet our cash needs arising in the ordinary course of business for the next twelve months.
+Although there is ongoing uncertainty related to the anticipated impact of COVID-19 and variants on our future results, we believe our diverse markets, our strong market position in many of our businesses, and the steps we have taken to strengthen our balance sheet, such as retaining cash to support shorter term needs and extending the maturity of our revolving credit facility in early 2020 leaves us well-positioned to manage our business through the crisis as it continues to unfold.
+We continually assess our liquidity and cash positions and have assessed the impact of COVID-19 on our Company.
+Based on our analysis, we believe our existing balances of cash, the flexibility of our Amended Credit Agreement and our currently anticipated operating cash flows will be more than sufficient to meet our cash needs arising in the ordinary course of business for the next twelve months.